A Gazetteer for the United States and Canada

 In comparison, the 2000 Census shows Princeton had a population of 6,347 people and a land area of 3 square miles [7.8 km²].
 This gives a population density of 2,113 people per square mile [816 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Princeton.
 You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
-More information about the nature of these changes can be found in the section Census-to-Census Observations ... (see below).
+More information about the changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...